Conservation

 Southern Arizona bats utilize different habitats.
 California Leaf-nosed Bats live in the desert, Silver-haired Bat are only found high up in Sky Island mountain forests.
 Big Brown Bats are habitat generalists and utilize a variety of habitats.
 Mexican Free-tailed Bat and Pallid Bat are the most common species in the southwest.
 Bat sizes vary, Mexican Free-tailed Bats have a 12″ wingspan and weigh as much as 4 pennies (4/10 oz.).
 The smallest bat in Arizona, the Western Pipistrelle, has an 8″ wingspan and weighs 1/10 oz.
 (1 penny!).

 The majority of our local bat species feed solely on insects and an individual is can catch more than 500 insects per hour!
 Mexican Free-tailed Bats from three caves near San Antonio, TX, consume up to a million pounds of insects a night!
-Such statistics illustrate the importance of bats in controling insect pests, such as mosquitoes.
+Such statistics illustrate the importance of bats in controlling insect pests, such as mosquitoes.
 Two migrating local species, the Long-nosed Bat and Long-tongued Bat, are pollinators that feed on nectar and pollen of saguaro, ocotillo, and agave blossoms – and famous for draining hummingbird feeders at night.
 Pallid Bats often hunt on the ground, crawling and hopping about on the elbows of their folded wings to catch spiders, scorpions, and centipedes!

 Over several decades, bat populations have declined in the U.S. due to pesticide use, habitat loss and unjustified persecution.
 Our bat houses at 5 sites in the canyon, and at La Posada and Continental School. were built by Al Tozier, Bud Gode, Luis Calvo and U.S. Forest Service Ranger Don Marion.